- Type of qualification

 This practical course enhances students' clinical nursing practice through the teaching of advanced treatment planning and evidence-based mental health interventions.
 Key concepts and skills are drawn from psychological interventions such as Motivational Interviewing, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 Emphasis is also placed on reflective practice and clinician self-care.

-View full course detailsCourse code: 168721 Kawa Whakaruruhau: Cultural Safety in Clinical Practice credits 30
+View full course detailsCourse code: 168721 Kawa Whakaruruhau and Cultural Safety in Clinical Practice 30 credits

 The multidimensional aspects of wound management including physiological, pathophysiological and psychological components are examined and applied in the clinical practice setting.